 ELIGIBILITY Work-study eligibility is based on financial need as determined by the FAFSA, and applied to the financial aid packages of qualified students.
 Students without a work-study award can inquire about eligibility by submitting an inquiry to askSFS.
-Students can seek both work-study and non-work-study on-campus jobs at UD's Student Jobs Page.
+Students can seek both work-study and non-work-study on-campus jobs through UD's Student Emplyment page.
 For off-campus, non-work study jobs, there are options abound along Main Street and other locations in and around Newark.
-Students can utilize Handshake to apply for any non-work study, off-campus positions.
 FINDING A JOB TIMELINE JULY - AWARDING Work-study awards are confirmed.
 Students may request eligibility reviews through the academic year.
 AUGUST - JOB SEARCH Departments begin posting jobs and reviewing applicants.
 Students who have activated their Handshake accounts can begin searching and applying.
 (Jobs are posted throughout the academic year.)
 AUGUST & ONWARD - HIRING Departments make hiring decisions and on board new employees.
 (A criminal background check is required for employment at UD.)
 THROUGHOUT YEAR - WORK & PAY Students work with supervisors to set schedules that prioritize academics.
 Students may not work more than 8 hours a day and are recommended to not exceed 20 hours per week.
 Students earn at least minimum wage (\$13.25/hour) and bi-weekly paychecks are issued via direct deposit, in accordance with UD's Payroll policies.